 Book Critique of “The Creative Habit”:

 This book is very refreshing.
-It is pleasant to read, filled with ideas, tricks and ways to develop and maintain creativity, in almost any area.
-It gave me numerous ideas for writing, for business and even for improving theater which I practice as an amateur.
+It is pleasant to read, filled with ideas, tricks, and ways to develop and maintain creativity, in almost any area.
+It gave me numerous ideas for writing, for business, and even for improving theater which I practice as an amateur.
 It is so rich that everyone will find something, and it will take you a long time to completely exhaust the exercises suggested at the end of each chapter.
 They can then serve as solid routines to stimulate your creativity in almost any situation.
-What’s more, the book is sprinkled with anecdotes and examples directly drawn from the life and career of Twyla Tharp, that often perfectly illustrate her point.
+What’s more, the book is sprinkled with anecdotes and examples directly drawn from the life and career of Twyla Tharp, which often perfectly illustrate her point.

 About the chapter on weakness, I will say simply that Twyla Tharp insists a great deal on the arts domain – not only dance, which, logically, is over-represented, but also in music, painting, and writing – and that creativity itself in business is not well mentioned.
 You cannot, however, blame Twyla Tharp for talking about what she knows, and almost all of what she says can be applied to any kind of creative situation – whether it is artistic or not.
 Further, like many artists, Twyla Tharp does not seem to have a very developed sense of science, and that is felt at times.
-The organization of the chapters and of the book sometimes seems a little packed, a little overcrowded.
+The organization of the chapters and the book sometimes seems a little packed, a little overcrowded.
 But these are minor defects with respect to the interest of the work.